danielearwicker/knockout.clear/README.md

 To control when the `evaluatorFunction` should be actively re-executing, you must supply a `pureComputed` as the first argument (an `Error` is thrown otherwise).

-The `evaluatorFunction` should return `void`, and must not depend on the `pureComputed` that you supplied as the first argument (ideally an error would be thrown if this condition is violated but there doesn't appear to be a way to do that currently).
+The `evaluatorFunction` typically returns `void`, though it doesn't have to.
+It must not depend on the `pureComputed` that you supplied as the first argument (ideally an error would be thrown if this condition is violated but there doesn't appear to be a way to do that currently).

     ko.execute(lastName, function() {
         console.log("Phone number is: " + phoneNumber());
     });

-The returned object only has an `extend` function, so you can apply extenders it.
+The returned object is a `pureComputed`, on which you can call the `extend` function if necessary.
 Otherwise, you don't need to keep a reference to it and you don't need to manually dispose it.

 ---